 The Town is not currently accepting appointments.

-Check back in April for updated appointment dates.
+Check back in after the Shelter in Place is lifted for updated appointment dates.

 Time to Switch to an Electric Leaf Blower!

 Buy a new electric leaf blower.
 Get 40% of the cost of the electric, up to $120, back

 Trade in program runs from January 2020- June 2021

 Available for the Town of Portola Valley residents, or landscapers and garden professionals with a Portola Valley business license.

 In order to qualify for the town match, you must present a receipt for your electric leaf blower AND drop off your gas-powered model for disposal.